-Election order.
+Election order

-10(3) Upon receipt of a resolution under subsection (2), the electoral officer shall immediately issue an order:

-(a) fixing the date for the filing of nomination papers by candidates which date shall be not more than at least fourteen (14) days and not fewer than seven (7) days from the date of the order;

-(b) fixing the date of the election no less than twenty one (21) days and no more than twenty-eight (28) thirty (30) days after the date of the nomination from the date of the close of nominations;

-(c) fixing the date for a nominating meeting to be held, which date shall be no more than five (5) days after the date for filing nomination papers;

-(d) fixing the date of any advance polls no less than fourteen (14) days after the nominating meeting is held;

-(e) fixing the location of the polling places and the hours during which the polls will be open, and but the electoral officer shall only fix the location of polling places for board elections on reserve.

-(f) post the order in at least five (5) conspicuous places on reserve, in at least one location in Thompson, Winnipeg and other locations in Manitoba where significant numbers of voters reside, as determined in the sole discretion of the electoral officer, as well as on NCN's website;
+- 11(4) Upon receipt of a council resolution under subsection (2), the electoral officer shall immediately issue an order: - (a) fixing the date for the filing of nomination papers at least fourteen (14) days from the date of the order; - (b) establishing the fixed election dates in accordance with subsection 11(3) and ensuring those dates are no more than forty-five (45) days after the date of the nomination meeting; - (c) fixing the date for a nominating meeting to be held, which date shall be no more than five (5) days after the date for filing nomination papers; - (d) confirming the dates for the receipt of mail-in ballots if they will be used during the election; - (e) fixing the location of the polling places and the hours during which the polls will be open; and - (f) post the order in at least five (5) conspicuous places on NCN Lands, in at least one location in Thompson, Winnipeg and other locations in Manitoba where significant numbers of voters reside, as determined in the sole discretion of the electoral officer, and on NCN's website, but the electoral officer shall only fix the location of polling places for board elections on NCN Lands.

-Voters' list.
+Voters' list

-11(1) The electoral officer shall cause a voters' list to be prepared, which list shall contain the names of all voters in alphabetical order, any relevant available contact information, date of birth and NCN registration number, which list without identifying personal information other than name shall be posted at least fourteen (14) days prior to the date voting starts in the same locations the election order in subsection 10 (3) is posted but the electoral officer shall provide confirmed candidates with the voters' list containing all contact and related information in accordance with policies established by the electoral officer to balance the privacy interests of NCN Citizens while encouraging participation in NCN's democratic elections.
-The electoral officer shall cause a voters' list to be prepared, which list shall contain the names of all voters in alphabetical order, which list shall be posted in at least five (5) public places on reserve and in the same locations the electoral order is posted at least fourteen (14) days prior to the date of the council or board election.
+12(1) The electoral officer shall cause a voters' list to be prepared, which list shall contain the names of all voters in alphabetical order, any relevant available contact information, date of birth and NCN registration number, which list without identifying personal information other than name shall be posted at least fourteen (14) days prior to the date voting starts in the same locations the election order in subsection 11 (4) is posted but the electoral officer shall provide confirmed candidates with the voters' list containing all contact and related information in accordance with policies established by the electoral officer to balance the privacy interests of NCN Citizens while encouraging participation in NCN's democratic elections.

-Corrections to voters' list.
+Corrections to voters' list

-11(2) Any voter may apply to the electoral officer up to the time the polls close to have the voter's list revised on the basis that the voter's name is missing from the list, the name of the voter is incorrect or that the list contains names of persons who are not qualified voters.
+12 (2) Any voter may apply to the electoral officer up to the time the polls close to have the voter's list revised on the basis that the voter's name is missing from the list, the name of the voter is incorrect or that the list contains names of persons who are not qualified voters.

-Electoral officer may revise list.
+Electoral officer may revise list

-11(3) If the electoral officer is satisfied that the voters' list is in error, the electoral officer shall correct the list immediately and the decision of the electoral officer to revise or not to revise the voter's list is final and binding on all NCN Citizens.
+12(3) If the electoral officer is satisfied that the voters' list is in error, the electoral officer shall correct the list immediately and the decision of the electoral officer to revise or not to revise the voter's list is final and binding on all NCN Citizens.

-PART 4IV NOMINATION PROCEDURES
+PART IV NOMINATION PROCEDURES

-Candidate qualifications.
+Candidate qualifications

-12(1) A person is qualified and eligible to be nominated for, and elected to, the positions of chief or councillor if the person:

-- (a) is a voter; - (b) is able to communicate in the English or Nehetho languages; and - (c) at the time nominations papers are filed provides the electoral officer with a written criminal records check that has been issued no more than three (3) months prior to the date of the nomination meeting confirming the person has never been convicted of an indictable offence or sentenced to serve a jail term for an indictable of hybrid offence, or it is at least eight (8) years from the date of the conviction, jail sentence or any appeal arising from the conviction or jail sentence whichever is later, or the documentation permitted in accordance with subsections 12 (2) and 12 (5), but a person shall not run for the positions of chief and councillor during the same election.
+- 13(1) A person is qualified and eligible to be nominated for, and elected to, the positions of chief or councillor if the person: - (a) is a voter; - (b) is able to communicate in the English or Nehetho languages; - (c) at the time the nomination papers are filed provides the electoral officer with a written criminal records check issued no more than three (3) months prior to the date of the nomination meeting: - (i) confirming the person has never been convicted of an indictable offence or sentenced to serve a jail term for an indictable or hybrid offence; or